Frequently Asked Questions Regarding the Language Placement Exam

 - What happens if I score very high on the placement exam?

-If you achieve a high score on the placement exam, it does not automatically meet Saint Mary's College stated language requirement.
-You will be required to set up an interview with the appropriate contact person at which time you will be given a proficiency exam to verify your ability level and score.
-This proficiency exam consists of oral and written components.
-If the proficiency exam verifies your initial placement score, you will have met the College's language requirement.
-If it does not, the contact person will place you in the appropriate level.
+If you achieve a high score on the placement exam, our Placement and Proficiency Coordinator will help to determine your appropriate placement.
+Please note: a placement of 004 or higher does not indicate that you have satisfied the language requirement.
+It does, however, qualify you to take an oral and written proficiency exam to verify your ability level.
+If the proficiency exam confirms an ability beyond level 003, you will have met the College's language requirement.
+If it does not, the Placement and Proficiency Coordinator will place you in the appropriate level.

 - What do I do if my computer crashes while I am taking the online placement exam?